 How to stay hydrated while cycling?

-• Drink water before, during and after your routes.
-The amount of water you need to drink will depend on the duration and intensity of your workout, the ambient temperature, and your sweating level.
+• Drink water before, during, and after your rides.
+The amount of water you need will depend on the duration and intensity of your workout, the ambient temperature, and your sweating rate.

-• Check the color of your urine.
-Clear urine is an indication that you are well hydrated, while dark urine indicates dehydration.
+• Monitor the color of your urine.
+Light-colored urine indicates that you're well hydrated, while dark-colored urine indicates dehydration.

 • Use isotonic drinks.
-Isotonic drinks contain water, electrolytes and carbohydrates.
-They help rehydrate you and replace electrolytes lost during sweat.
+Isotonic drinks contain water, electrolytes, and carbohydrates.
+They help rehydrate you and replace electrolytes lost through sweating.

 • Avoid sugary drinks and alcoholic beverages.
 These drinks can dehydrate you.